AWESOME04/Group2_Database_Project_Insurance_Management_System/README.md

-# Database Project Insurance Management System
+# Database Project: Insurance Management System
 For our project, we would be designing a database system for an insurance company/agency which would aid in storing, managing, retrieving, and making changes in the records of the agency.

 Insurance Management System Database